hongyima038-del/SMNPL/README.md

-# Deep Multi-view Clustering by Pseudo-label Guided Contrastive Learning and Dual Correlation Learning
+# Self-paced Multi-view Clustering with Noisy Pseudo-Labels

-This repository provides the implementations of Deep Multi-view Clustering by Pseudo-label Guided Contrastive Learning and Dual Correlation Learning, presented in the paper:
+This repository provides the implementations of Self-paced Multi-view Clustering with Noisy Pseudo-Labels, presented in the paper:

 ## Installation